Beyond Relaxation: What Makes a Massage Therapeutic?

 Integration with Whole Health: Massage therapy doesn’t have to be (and probably shouldn’t be) a standalone service.
 Massage can complement medical care, stress management, or recovery.

-Beyond Relaxation: The Deeper Benefits
+Beyond Relaxation: The Health Benefits of Therapeutic Massage

 The health benefits of receiving therapeutic massage are numerous.
 Each system of the body can be impacted in a positive way.
-Though these benefits aren’t exhaustive and massage therapy shouldn’t be viewed as a “cure” for any diagnosed illness, clients - in partnership with their medical providers – may experience many of the rewards of receiving massage.
+Though these benefits aren’t exhaustive and massage therapy shouldn’t be viewed as a “cure” for any diagnosed illness, clients (in partnership with their medical providers) may experience many of the rewards of receiving massage.

 Body systems that may be affected by massage therapy: